Cannabis in California: Popularization

 In the 1950s and 1960s, the beatnik and later hippie cultures experimented with cannabis, driving increased interest in the drug.
 In 1964, the first cannabis legalization group was formed in the U.S. when Lowell Eggemeier of San Francisco was arrested, and his attorney established LEMAR (LEgalize MARijuana) shortly afterwards.
 By the mid-1960s, the Saturday Evening Post was publishing articles estimating that half the college population of California had tried cannabis.
 One writer commented that usage was: so widespread that pot must be considered an integral part of the generation's life experience.

 Illicit cultivation

-In the 1960s–1970s, people in California had developed the sinsemilla ("without seeds") method of producing cannabis, uprooting the male plants before they could pollinate the females, resulting a seedless and more potent cannabis.
+In the 1960s–1970s, people in California had developed the sinsemilla ("without seeds") method of producing cannabis, uprooting the male plants before they could pollinate the females, resulting in a seedless and more potent cannabis.
 Around 1975, this technique arrived in Humboldt County, which was to become one of the nation's most famous centers of cannabis production.
 California growers received an unintentional advantage from the US government, which in the 1970s began spraying cannabis fields in Mexico with the herbicide paraquat.
 Fears of contamination led to a drop in demand for cheaper Mexican cannabis, and a corresponding increase in demand for California-grown cannabis.
 By 1979, 35% of cannabis consumed in California was grown in-state.
 By 2010, 79% of cannabis nationwide came from California.